Nuuttif/ChatServer/README.md

 ```

 Running the server needs 3 arguments:
-- Path and file name to a database
+- Path and file name to a database (database doesn't have to exists, database is created in the given path with the given name)
 - Https certificate path and file name
 - Password of the certificate